 It’s crowded and sweaty but the music is loud and the drinks are cheap and they keep them coming quick.
 It’s pretty much exactly what you’re looking for from an island bar on your Mexican vacation.

 I saw that Hot Corner Bar has a menu also but we didn’t try it, as we usually stopped in here for drinks after dinner.

 Frente al Muelle Tiburón Ballena // +52 984 240 6838

 Located directly on the beach, Salma Bar is relatively quiet during the day.
 Some visitors find their way here for sundowner drinks but Salma really comes alive at night.

-You can often find guest DJ’s working the crowd while they sip on designer cocktails or ice cold beers.
-In fact, the drinks are so designer they consider themselves a “organic mixology and restaurant laboratory”.
-They’re rumored to make a killer espresso cocktail, if you’re into those.
+You can often find guest DJs working for the crowd while they sip on designer cocktails or ice-cold beers.
+In fact, the drinks are so designer they consider themselves an “organic mixology and restaurant laboratory”.
+They’re rumored to make a killer espresso cocktail if you’re into those.
 I stuck to the mezcal cocktails.

 Salma also has a food menu that I hope to try during my next visit as some of the menu items looked incredibly appetizing.

 I’m fortunate in this career to often find myself in sponsored hotel stays.
 Casa Sandra manages to stand out among the many other hotel stays I’ve done recently.

 The property- designed by an artist, which is apparent in the touches found throughout the property.
 Sandra, the owner, handpicked different pieces from artisans from all over the world for use in her island getaway.
 Think: antiques, bohemian crystals, linens brought from India, sheets with a thousand thread-count… now you’re starting to get the idea.